Poland

 Ministry announces pilot program for reduced working hours

 Impact date: Applications are accepted electronically from 14 August 2025 to 15 September 2025.
 Employers will be notified of the results of the selection process by 15 October 2025.
 The pilot program is divided into three stages: preparatory (from signing the contract between the employer and the Ministry until the end of 2025), testing the proposed model of reduced working hours (throughout 2026), and conclusion (until 15 May 2027).
-On 28 April 2025, the Ministry of Family, Labour and Social Policy announced plans to launch a pilot program to reduce working hours while maintaining current employee remuneration and without reducing employment.
+On 28 April 2025, the Ministry of Family, Labor and Social Policy announced plans to launch a pilot program to reduce working hours while maintaining current employee remuneration and without reducing employment.
 The program is to be flexible and tailored to the needs of different industries and the size of enterprises.

 Details of the pilot program were presented on 27 June 2025.
 Employers who meet the following criteria are eligible to participate in the pilot program: running a business for at least 12 months prior to the date of application, employing at least 75% of staff on the basis of an employment relationship, covering at least 50% of the workforce with the pilot program, and maintaining employment at a level of at least 90% of the initial level specified in the application, with no deterioration in the conditions of work and pay throughout the duration of the program.